jitendrajoshi935/PRODIGY_WD_01/README.md

-These is my first responsive web site of an clothing brand.
+This is my first responsive web site of an clothing brand.